Hansoft/E-mail-portal-shellscript-GraphQL-example/README.md

 ## Troubleshooting:

-* Uncomment the "echo $TOKEN" to see if a comment shows
+* Uncomment the "echo $TOKEN" to see if a token shows
 * Consider adding "echo" statements to the script for debugging.
 * Also try running curl manually with the APIURL given